simonmichael/hledger/hledger/Hledger/Cli/Commands/Get.md

 - If no new prices remain to be added, the prices file is left as-is.
 - Otherwise, the old prices plus the new prices are saved to the file, ordered by: date, from commodity, to commodity.

-### get helper scripts
+### get's helper scripts

-How to fetch data varies for everyone, and needs to be easily customisable, so it is done via helper scripts:
+Data downloading varies for everyone, and needs to be easily customisable, so it is done via helper scripts:

 #### getdata